DrBinLu/drbinlu.github.io/About.md

 I’ve been lucky to work with great teams, receive fellowships, and share this research with millions of people around the world.

+When I’m not working, you’ll probably find me bushwalking, jogging by the beach, or digging into a good playlist of Bach and folk rock.
+I’m also into pale ale and Riesling — and I love cooking and hunting down great food spots.

 ---

 ## 🏅 Prizes, Honours & Awards